 Once you’ve had your gel or acrylic nails removed professionally, you can start to care for them by using a product that strengthens and hydrates the nail structure while providing it with the components it needs to look and feel healthy again.

-ISDIN’s Si-Nails is an innovative product designed as a treatment for dry, brittle nails, increasing density and thickness while improving durability of both the nail and cuticle.
+ISDIN’s Si-Nails is a premium strengthening product designed as a treatment for dry, brittle nails, increasing density and thickness while improving durability of both the nail and cuticle.
 In as little as 14 days, nails appear to look smoother, less brittle, and more hydrated.
 In our consumer survey, 100% of Si-Nails users reported that their nails were smoother, and 97% reported their nails grew faster after just 28 days of use.
-The handy pen format means you can take it with you no matter where you go, dispensing strength and accuracy with every click.

 Read more: how to repair damaged and split nails